Limehouse station: Docklands Light Railway opens (1987)

-The privatisation era (1994–present)
+Privatisation era (1994–2025)

 In April 1994 Railtrack became responsible for the maintenance of the infrastructure at Limehouse station.
 Railtrack was succeeded by Network Rail in 2002.

 In May 1996 the franchise for the London, Tilbury and Southend line was awarded to Prism Rail by the Director of Passenger Rail Franchising for a 15-year period with an average annual subsidy of £18.4 million.
 It began operating as LTS Rail on 26 May 1996.
 Prism was bought out by National Express who named the franchise c2c in 2003 and continue to operate the station.

-Since the opening of the DLR, Limehouse has become a well-used interchange for Essex and east London commuters who work in the Canary Wharf area, but the two viaducts remained separate, resulting in an awkward interchange between the DLR platforms and the National Rail platforms, as passengers had to pass down and then up flights of stairs.
+Since the opening of the DLR, Limehouse has become a well-used interchange for Essex and east London commuters who work in the Canary Wharf financial estate, but the two viaducts remained separate, resulting in an awkward interchange between the DLR platforms and the National Rail platforms, as passengers had to pass down and then up flights of stairs.
 To remedy this, at least in part, a bridge was built to connect the westbound (London-bound) main line platform with the adjacent eastbound (Canary Wharf-bound) DLR platform.
 It was originally due for completion by the end of 2008, but was finally opened in November 2009.
 At the same time as the bridge was being built, other improvements were made, including readying the station for three-carriage operations on the DLR and the construction of an additional eastern entrance, with lifts and stairways for platform access.

+Private operation of the London, Tilbury and Southend line by Trenitalia c2c ceased on 20 July 2025, with the new publicly owned operator c2c taking over.

 Limehouse Curve

 There was also a rail link on a curved viaduct to the east of the station known as the Limehouse Curve.
-This had opened on 5 April 1880 and was generally used for goods trains heading towards London's docks.
+This opened on 5 April 1880 and was generally used for goods trains heading towards London's docks.
 There was a short-lived passenger train service between Blackwall and Palace Gates (via Stratford and Seven Sisters) which operated from 1 September 1880 until 1 March 1881.
 Some special excursion trains also used the curve about this time running from Blackwall to Southend and Southminster on summer Sundays in 1890 and 1891.

 The Limehouse Curve was last used on 5 November 1962; on 10 May 1963 it was officially abandoned.